 Das made her first film, a short one titled Pratha, in 2009.
 The second film Man With The Binoculars (Antardrishti, 2016), was a 100-minute feature narrative set in an Assamese village, about a retired geography teacher whose life and personality undergo a radical change after his son gifts him a pair of binoculars.
 The film was screened at a number of international film festivals, including the competition section of Tallinn Black Nights Film Festival, Cannes film market, and Jio MAMI Mumbai Film festival.

 Das doubled up as a supporting actor in Man With The Binoculars – something she regrets.
 “I have realised that it isn’t easy to be both, a director and an actor in the same film.
+I think my first feature film suffered because I had to divide my attention between two roles.
+Also, I think, gradually, my interest in filmmaking has overpowered my passion for acting.
+At least for the time being, I am not going to act in my movies.”

 Even as she was working on the post production of Man With The Binoculars, Das had started shooting her next, Village Rockstars, in Chaygaon where she was spending a lot of time.